87th Infantry Division (United States): Postwar

 First Army Division East was activated on 7 March 2007, and was headquartered at Fort George G. Meade, Maryland. "..Division East replaced the functions previously performed by US Army Reserve divisions, like the 87th Division, in its area of responsibility.
 As a result, the 87th Division's brigades were subsequently inactivated and the 87th Division was reorganized and redesignated as the 87th Army Reserve Support Command.
 The 87th Army Reserve Support Command assumed command and control of the newly formed Mobilization Support Group East and its 16 subordinate battalions effective 16 October 2008."

 On 1 October 2015 the 87th Army Reserve Support Command was inactivated.

-On September 22, 2021.
+On 22 September 2021.
 The 87th Training Division was reactivated in Hoover, Alabama under the 84th Training Command.

+Units in 2026

+The 87th Training Division is a subordinate formation of the 84th Training Command.
+As of January 2026 the division consists of the following units: